TeruKasai/FruitHQ/README.txt

 There's a compiled "Server Files" folder premade for 1.14.4, when testing plugins use this folder by starting the server with "run.bat" if the server fails to load because of access denied.
-Try placing the folder elsewhere, place the plugin into the plugins folder inside the server files and connect to the server using the ip, "localhost"
+Try placing the folder elsewhere, place the plugin into the plugins folder inside the server files and connect to the server using the ip, "localhost"  yes